Canada and India are enmeshed in an unprecedented diplomatic row. Here’s how it happened | KRDO

 Can relations return to where they were?

-Relations between the two countries have been tepid for several years and Canada’s allegations against the Indian government are likely to further sour things.
+Relations between the two countries have been tepid for several years and Canada’s allegations against the Indian government has further soured things.

 Harsh Pant, vice president of foreign policy at the New Delhi based think tank Observer Research Foundation, called the situation “quite extraordinary.”